- Effective Date: December 26, 2014

 - An individual or specific role can be specifically identified with the project or activity; and

-- Notifying school/tub level/pre award of the need to direct charge admin salaries
+- Notifying school/tub level/submitting office of the need to direct charge admin salaries

 - Documenting the request for direct-charged admin salaries in the budget and budget justification with sufficient detail to describe the necessary benefit to the project

 - Ensuring that only approved admin salaries are direct-charged to awards on which those particular admin salaries have been approved

 - Identifying and removing any unapproved admin charges during routine reviews of financial activity on all federal awards for which they are responsible

 - Working with submitting office to obtain sponsor approval, as required, when it is determined that the direct charging of admin salaries is appropriate and was not included in the original budget

 - Working with school/tub-level official to respond to requests for review of admin salaries directly charged to federal awards